Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 The interviewer wants to see the thinking process, not just the final answer.
 Being wrong matters far less than showing clear reasoning.

-For example: "I think this poem is about loneliness because the poet mentions empty rooms.
+"I think this poem is about loneliness because the poet mentions empty rooms.
 The word 'echo' suggests... actually, wait.
 Maybe it's about memories instead, because echoes come from the past.
 Yes, I think it's about remembering someone who isn't there anymore."

 That response shows thinking, self-correction, and reasoning.
 It's excellent, even if the "answer" isn't quite right.